-Swift Transportation began operations in 1966 transporting imported steel through the ports of Los Angeles to Arizona and Arizona cotton for export back through to Southern California.
+Swift Transportation began operations on October 10th, 1966 by providing transportation for imported steel through the ports of Los Angeles to Arizona and for the exportation of Arizona cotton back through to Southern California.

-Swift’s terminal network has grown to over forty full service facilities in both the continental United States and Mexico.
+Swift’s terminal network has grown to over forty full-service facilities in the continental United States and Mexico combined.
 Swift owns 100% of Trans-Mex, a Nuevo Laredo, Mexico based carrier.
-Swift offers border crossing services at all major Mexican border crossings.
-Swift maintains a presence in every Canadian province each day.
-Swift is unquestionably the largest full-truckload motor carrier in North America.
+Swift offers a broad range of services that include over-the-road full-truckload, dedicated, flatbed, intermodal, logistics, warehousing, and transportation through all major Mexican border crossings.
+Today, Swift generates nearly $4 billion in revenue, operates over 14,000 trucks and is the largest full-truckload motor carrier in North America.